dew-co/LocalSentinel-AI/docs/architecture.md

 - **Research Center**: A staging area for querying development concepts and saving notes.
 - **Activity Console**: A complete timeline of background events, tool actions, and errors.
 - **Agent Map Page**: A visual tree representing the active sub-agents within the Sentinel ecosystem.
+- **Intelligence Center**: First-run consent, cache controls, source visibility, refresh history, adaptive preferences, and cache deletion controls.
+- **Teams Hierarchy Details**: Agent details open in an on-demand right-side drawer; the drawer can be collapsed and reopened without changing the selected agent.
 - **Dashboard & Chat**: Main hubs for interacting with the LLM, viewing RAG citations, and running the agent planner.

 ## Database (SQLite)